-On behalf of the Illinois Network for Pretrial Justice and 389 other amici – including community organizations, supporters of victims of domestic/gender-based violence, faith leaders, violence prevention organizations, elected officials and agencies, and others – we filed a brief urging the Illinois Supreme Court to allow the SAFE-T Act, specifically the portion that ends the practice of money bond in Illinois – to take effect.
-Our brief presented substantial social science research, as well as evidence from community members’ lived experiences, establishing that a system of pretrial release that hinges on a person’s wealth, rather than a person’s assessed level of risk, is ineffective and that the Circuit Court relied on incorrect presumptions in its ruling that the SAFE-T Act’s changes to monetary bail violate the Illinois Constitution.
+On behalf of the Illinois Network for Pretrial Justice and 389 other amici – including community organizations, supporters of victims of domestic/gender-based violence, faith leaders, violence prevention organizations, elected officials and agencies, and others – we filed a brief urging the Illinois Supreme Court to allow the Pretrial Fairness Act to take effect.
+Our brief presented substantial social science research, as well as evidence from community members’ lived experiences, establishing that a system of pretrial release that hinges on a person’s wealth, rather than a person’s assessed level of risk, is ineffective and that the Circuit Court relied on incorrect presumptions in its ruling that Pretrial Fairness Act’s changes to monetary bail violate the Illinois Constitution.

 First, we provided data that jurisdictions (including Cook County) where use of money bond has decreased have not experienced resulting increases in the rates of failures to appear in court or rearrest for people on pretrial release.
 On the contrary, evidence establishes that steep money bonds likely make the community less safe by destabilizing the lives of people who are detained for inability to pay bail and who consequently often lose their jobs, housing, family and social ties, and health care.
 As a result, people who have been detained while awaiting trial are more likely to turn to unlawful acts after they are released.
 The harms of these criminal actions are most likely to fall on the very same communities already harmed by unaffordable money bonds: people who are poor, Black and brown.
 Therefore, the Circuit Court’s finding that money bonds are necessary to protect victims was factually incorrect; money bail does not promote safety for specific victims or the general public.

-The Illinois Supreme Court is expected to hear arguments in the March 2023 term.
+The Illinois Supreme Court heard arguments in March 2023.

 Attorney(s)